sakithanavod/Graphics_Programming_Diary_SNA/_posts/cg-math/2024-05-12-post-coordinate-spaces.md

 ## Object Transformation Matrix
 An object transformation matrix is a 4x4 matrix used in computer graphics to transform the vertices of an object from its local (object) coordinate space to the world coordinate space.
 This matrix encapsulates the translation, rotation, and scaling operations applied to the object.

+Any 3D object in world space already has its own transformation matrix that has been applied to position, rotate, and scale it within the scene.
+This transformation matrix encapsulates the object's current state in world space
+{: .notice--success}

 ### Constructing the Object Transformation Matrix

 ![Alt Text]({{ site.baseurl }}/assets/maths/math38.png)